 Appium is a mobile app automation testing tool.
-It can be used to test apps run in iOS and android platform.
-It can test both native, web and hybrid mobile applications.
+It can be used to test apps run on iOS and android platforms.
+It can test both native, web, and hybrid mobile applications.
 It is open source.

-- Don’t have to recompile or modify application for automation.
+- Don’t have to recompile or modify the application for automation.

 - Don’t have to be limited to a certain language or framework to write and run test scripts.